grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/200 Cloud IPs.md

 - Tier 3 when the load zone has 4001-5000 VUs

 Tier 1 instances can host up to 300 VUs
-Tier 2 instances can host up up to 1200 VUs
+Tier 2 instances can host up to 1200 VUs
-Tier 3 instances can host up up to 5000 VUs
+Tier 3 instances can host up to 5000 VUs

 Regardless of the tier, the amount of resources (CPU, Memory, Network) per VU is the same.
 For example, if you start a test with 400VUs, k6 uses 1 Tier 1 server,